SharpeRAD/Cake.AWS.S3/README.md

 * Please be aware of the breaking changes that occurred with the release of [Cake v0.22.0](https://cakebuild.net/blog/2017/09/cake-v0.22.0-released), you will need to upgrade Cake in order to use Cake.AWS.S3 v0.5.0 or above.

+* Please be aware of the breaking changes that occurred with the release of Cake.AWS.S3 v0.6.0, in order to support netstandard1.6 I had to switch to using async methods.

 ## Plays well with